 A maximum of 18 Teaching Fellowships and 4 Teaching Assistant positions are available each year, thus making the selection process competitive.

-Students interested in becoming Teaching Fellows are strongly encouraged to apply to work as Writing Fellows (link) during their first year as an M.A. student, as this provides excellent preparation for the college classroom.
+Students interested in becoming Teaching Fellows are strongly encouraged to apply to work as Writing Fellows (see below) during their first year as an M.A. student, as this provides excellent preparation for the college classroom.

 Applications are due during the fall semester of the student’s first year.
 The specific deadline will be provided by Dr. Paula Mathieu, Director of the First-Year Writing Program.